 Atmospheric environments

-According to ISO 9223, atmospheric environments are classified into six categories, from C1 (very low corrosivity) to CX (extreme corrosivity). these categories are based on long-term material weight loss and surface degradation testing in different corrosive environments.
+According to ISO 9223, atmospheric environments are classified into six categories, from C1 (very low corrosivity) to CX (extreme corrosivity).
+These categories are based on long-term material weight loss and surface degradation testing in different corrosive environments.

 Corrosivity Category |